.

 "Printing plates, graphic design, rubber stamps, T.V.s, deep freeze and David Bow"

-A review of Reproflex by A. Warner - Thursday 1st of April 2010
+A review of Reproflex by A. Warner written on Thursday 1st of April 2010

 This Belfast company makes printing plates for local printers and claims to have Ireland's first digital plate-making machine.
 Bear in mind that "first" is not the same thing as "only" or "most modern".
 Quality can be good, but when there is a problem with a plate, that means press downtime and that means money.